tmorin01/PKsimulation/README.md

 ## Installation
 1. Download the code as a zip folder and unzip it in a new directory.
   - _**Note:** Be sure that the unzipped folder is named_ `PKsimulation`
-2. Open MATLAB and add the `PKsimulation` folder and subfolders to the current path.
+2. Open MATLAB and add the `PKsimulation-master` folder and subfolders to the current path.
+3. Navigate into the `PKsimulation-master` folder.
-3. Type `pk_sim` into the MATLAB command line and hit enter.
+3. Type `pk_sim_gui` into the MATLAB command line and hit enter.
 The GUI window should appear.

 ## File Structure
 - **AIF\_txts**